cplusplus/SG20/doc/introduction.md

 of sophistication.
 (This said, however, some links to other documents with examples of curricula for specific courses may be included herein.)
+This document only intends to target the teaching of the most recently ratified version of the C++ standard.
+(This said, however, since older versions of this document are also available, these older versions may be of some use to those who need guidance in older versions of the standard, at least versions that do not predate C++20.)

 # Use of This Document